Skyve application configuration

 <socket-binding name="https" port="${jboss.https.port:443}"/>

-However if you need to change the project for a different URL context, like https://skyve.org/tax_management
+However if you need to change the project for a different URL context, like https://skyve.org/tax_management, then there’s a few simple steps you need to take to make that work.

 - Remove the project from your wildfly server (and ensure the

-is removed from the deployments area). - Edit the project
+myApplication.waris removed from the deployments area). - Edit the project

-file to change the name of the.war
+pom.xmlfile to change the name of the.warto be built:

 change